An exact local mapping from clock-spins to fermions: Discussion and outlook

 We have explicitly derived two distinct mappings, both sharing the general properties just recalled, but differing among each other for the choice of the physical subspace.
 We have shown that the identification of the physical sector is a crucial step in the development of the mapping, with the two possibilities assessed leading to two mappings with quite different properties.
 In particular, for the version of the mapping with doubled physical subspace we have derived a general expression for the imaginary interaction term, valid for any odd clock-spin order.
 For both the versions we have investigated explicit examples, where, interestingly, in the case of clock-spins of order $n=3$ with the second version of the mapping the imaginary interaction term can be taken simply proportional to the number operator.

 These results are particularly relevant for numerical computation, since they allow the use of various numerical tools for computing fermionic correlation functions in the study of clock-spin models.
-Moreover, as we have shown in Sec.~\ref{sec:fin}, the mapping can also be used to conceive new interesting fermionic models with peculiar features starting from their already known clock-spin counterparts, or {\it vice versa}.
+Moreover, in one dimension, they allow to use the substantial literature about bosonization of fermionic systems to assess the low energy physics of clock-spin models.
+Finally, as we have shown in Sec.~\ref{sec:fin}, the mapping can also be used to conceive new interesting fermionic models with peculiar features starting from their already known clock-spin counterparts, or {\it vice versa}.

 As a perspective of our work, we point out that the mapping can be seen as a first step for a more ambitious result: it is well known that parafermionic models are related to clock-spin ones, into which they can be mapped via a non-local transformation akin to Jordan-Wigner.
 Up to date, a truly local mapping on the level of operators from parafermions to fermions has not been achieved yet, despite attempts in this direction~\cite{PhysRevB.98.201110}.
 The present work constitutes the first half of the bridge that needs to be built in order to locally connect parafermions to (non-Hermitian) fermions.